 The Puppy Primer was written by Dr. McConnell, an ethologist and certified applied animal behaviorist who has worked with both cats and dogs for over 25 years.
 She teaches dog owners about having realistic expectations with their puppies.
 This means understanding the difference between teaching a puppy to sit and wait for food versus sitting when guests come for a visit!
 It covers socialization, positive reinforcement, the best and worst ways to play, and basic training.
 Overall, it doesn’t teach you how to train your dog — it trains you to be a good dog owner and trainer.

-The only real disadvantage with this book is that it is relatively basic information.
+This book’s only real disadvantage is its relatively basic information.
 It will work well for beginners, but most people with experience might not learn anything new.